igor110055/nino_on_chain/RESEARCH/DCR On-Chain Mini Pubs/2 - HODL Power.md

 - HODLers and standard transactors can be separted within the Realized Cap
 - We can use % of DCR supply in tickets to gauge where the MVRV Ratio should top and bottom
-- Realized Cap = Current fair value based on current adoption
+- Realized Cap = Current fair value based on *current* adoption levels

 ---